pts/tinyveracrypt/README.txt

   $ sudo ./tinyveracrypt.py init --opened /dev/mapper/NAME

 Pass flag `--truecrypt' to `init' if you want to generate a TrueCrypt header.
-Pass any flags (e.g. --mkfat=...), specify any password.
+Pass any flags (e.g. --mkfat=...), specify any passphrase.

 Please note that the hidden volume, if any, will be destroyed as part of this.